mosip/documentation/FRS/FRS-Data-Services.md

 The system receives a request to check status of the License Key with an input parameter (License Key)
 1. Checks the length of the License Key
 2. Fetches the status of the License Key
-3. Throw an error if an input parameter in empty
+3. Throw an error if an input parameter is empty
 4. Responds to the source according to the conditions mentioned below:
    * If the length of License Key is not 8 digits, respond with message "INVALID"
    * If the License Key is expired as per the expiry period configured, respond with message "EXPIRED"